 These textile, clothing, and footwear manufacturing sector tools can be used by manufacturers to identify opportunities for enhancing gender integration, assess the current extent of gender integration across policies, practices, and operations, and advise suppliers and facilities on how to better integrate gender through their operations and supply chain.

-Understand why integrating gender into textile, clothing, and footwear manufacturing is good for business and enhances the well-being of employees.
+Understand why integrating gender into textile, clothing, and footwear manufacturing is good for business and enhances well-being of employees.

 Explore opportunities to better integrate gender in group-level governance and in facility operations.